DFE-Digital/dfe-glossary/app/index.md

 This is a two year postgraduate initial teacher training route where graduates are paid a salary.
 The scheme is run by [Teach First](https://www.teachfirst.org.uk/training-programme), a registered salary, and is more publicly known by the name ‘teach first’.

-### Higher Education Statistics Agency (HESA)

-The [Higher Education Statistics Agency](https://www.hesa.ac.uk) is the official agency for the collection, analysis and dissemination of quantitative information about higher education in the United Kingdom.

-### Higher education institution (HEI)

-Usually a university.
-A generic term for organisations that teach at degree level or higher (’higher education’).
-Some still call themselves colleges or use another term.

 ## I

 ### International qualified teacher status (iQTS)